RohitTK/AdvAlgoProject/README.txt

 Steps to run:
 To run the first algorithm:
--> Update the weighted_graph.txt where the first line is the number of vertices and every line after is a weighted edge in the format of u v w
+-> Update the "weighted_graph.txt" where the first line is the number of vertices and every line after is a weighted edge in the format of u v w.
+This graph can be a simple weighted graph.
--> Run Algorithm1.py
+-> Run Algorithm1.py in the terminal using "python3 Algorithm1.py"
--> The returned output is
+-> The returned output is the edge list of the maximum weight independent subset.

 To run the second algorithm:
--> Update the weighted_graph.txt where the first line is the number of vertices and every line after is a weighted edge in the format of u v w
+-> Update the "weighted_graph.txt" where the first line is the number of vertices and every line after is a weighted edge in the format of u v w.
+This graph can be a simple weighted graph.
--> Update the required_vertices.txt which needs to contain the set of required vertices separated by space -> Run Algorithm2.py
+-> Update the "required_vertices.txt" which needs to contain the set of required vertices separated by space.
+-> Run Algorithm2.py in the terminal using "python3 Algorithm2.py"
--> The returned output is
+-> The returned output is the edge list of the complete weighted graph which satisfies triangle inequality and the list of required vertices.

 To run the third algorithm:
--> Update the weighted_graph.txt where the first line is the number of vertices and every line after is a weighted edge in the format of u v w
+-> Update the "weighted_graph.txt" where the first line is the number of vertices and every line after is a weighted edge in the format of u v w.
--> Update the required_vertices.txt which needs to contain the set of required vertices separated by space -> Run Algorithm3.py
--> The returned output is
+-> Update the "required_vertices.txt" which needs to contain the set of required vertices separated by space -> Run Algorithm3.py in the terminal using "python3 Algorithm3.py" -> The returned output is the edge list of the minimum spanning tree on the required vertices.

 To run the fourth algorithm:
--> Update the weighted_graph.txt where the first line is the number of vertices and every line after is a weighted edge in the format of u v w
+-> Update the "weighted_graph.txt" where the first line is the number of vertices and every line after is a weighted edge in the format of u v w.
--> Update the required_vertices.txt which needs to contain the set of required vertices separated by space -> Run Algorithm4.py
--> The returned output is
+-> Update the "required_vertices.txt" which needs to contain the set of required vertices separated by space -> Run Algorithm4.py in the terminal using "python3 Algorithm4.py" -> The returned output is the euler tour of the visited vertices and the total cost for the traversed path.

 To run the fifth algorithm:
--> Update the weighted_graph.txt where the first line is the number of vertices and every line after is a weighted edge in the format of u v w
+-> Update the "weighted_graph.txt" where the first line is the number of vertices and every line after is a weighted edge in the format of u v w.
--> Update the required_vertices.txt which needs to contain the set of required vertices separated by space -> Run Algorithm5.py
+-> Update the "required_vertices.txt" which needs to contain the set of required vertices separated by space.
+-> Run Algorithm5.py in the terminal using "python3 Algorithm5.py"
--> The returned output is
+-> The returned output is the euler tour of the visited vertices and the total cost for the traversed path.